wdorsey/dotVFile/README.md

 - Single Sqlite database file is the **_entire_** file system
 - Supports multiple virtual paths per file, with file content stored on disk only once
 - Optional versioning, TTL, and compression for every individual vfile
-- Caching functionality provided through GetOrStore functions.
+- Caching functionality provided through GetOrStore functions
-- Optimized for high-performance read/write operations
 - Super easy to backup and restore, it's just a single file!